Contents

 Reports - Brings up the Time Reporting screen where several different reports may be viewed.
 See also: Reporting

-Schedule Report - Sends the current schedule to the chosen printer.
+Print Schedule - Sends the current schedule to the selected printer.

 Messages - Brings up the Messaging screen where all messages for the current employee can be seen.
 See also: Messaging